BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

    layout = "float-left"
 %}

-*"I'm scared that I will lose my private key and so I still keep some of my savings in cash and not bitcoin."*
+*"I'm scared that I will lose my private key, so I still keep some of my savings in cash and not bitcoin."*

 </div>